CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 1. Leave the integrated terminal open.

-   > **Note:** You will re-use this terminal later in this exercise.
-It's important to leave the terminal open so you can compare the original and updated RU charges.

-### Validation

 > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.